About This Drive

 Day 8: Yaraka to Longreach (220km /2hr 30min)

 Travel to Longreach today with a stop en route in Isisford and the Outer Barcoo Interpretation Centre where you’ll see a replica of the 98 million-year-old Isisfordia duncani and a 100 million-year-old bulldog fish.

 Keep your eyes peeled for the familiar Qantas tail as you arrive into Longreach.
-Join a tour of the entertaining Jets tour at the Qantas Museum or head to the Australian Stockman’s Hall of Fame to learn about our pioneering heroes.
+Join a wing-walk tour and see the spectacular ‘Luminescent’ night show at the Qantas Founders Museum or head to the Australian Stockman’s Hall of Fame to learn about our pioneering heroes.
 While you’re there, check out the times for the Outback Stockman’s Show.

 Spend the afternoon exploring around town then get the best seats in the house for your first Outback sunset with the Drover’s Sunset Cruise or the Starlight’s Cruise Experience on the Thomson River.